-- D1. critically appraise and evaluate: grant applications, research papers, and applications for ethical approval related to clinical research, and proposals for clinical trials - D2. present information or ideas in a variety of formats including from their own and published clinical research.
-The formats include: a short abstract, poster or short thesis or as an oral presentation to an audience of their peers - D3. interpret and analyse published data using appropriate resources - D4. make an informed choice of research project based on their own career aspirations and be able to defend this choice (specific to Masters) - D5. design, implement, adjust and manage a research project in their own area of interest and manage their own time and set priorities within a project to ensure that the aims of a project are met (specific to Diploma and Masters) - D6.critically evaluate and implement their own research findings and those of others. (specific Diploma and Masters)
+- D1.
+Critically appraise and evaluate: grant applications, research papers, and applications for ethical approval related to clinical research, and proposals for clinical trials. - D2.
+Present information or ideas in a variety of formats including from their own and published clinical research.
+The formats include: a short abstract, poster or short thesis or as an oral presentation to an audience of their peers. - D3.
+Interpret and analyse published data using appropriate resources. - D4.
+Make an informed choice of research project based on their own career aspirations and be able to defend this choice (specific to Diploma and Masters). - D5.
+Design, implement, adjust and manage a research project in their own area of interest or chosen pathway of leadership or ageing; manage their own time and set priorities within a project to ensure that the aims of a project are met (specific to Diploma and Masters). - D6.Critically evaluate and implement their own research findings and those of others (specific to Diploma and Masters).